Updated: May 4

 Finally, opportunities for self-expression can help people living with Dementia to feel less isolated and alone.
 There are many simple ways that range from arts, crafts, and music activities to writing poetry and visiting a nearby nature preserve, to connect people who have Dementia to their authentic or most essential self.

-Content Contributor: Janet Yagoda Shagam, Ph.D., is a freelance medical and science writer and the author of "An Unintended Journey: A Caregiver's Guide to Dementia."
-Available through Amazon.
-(Modified by K. Ogden, team member Dementia Society of America)
+Content Contributor: Janet Yagoda Shagam, Ph.D., is a freelance medical and science writer and the author of "An Unintended Journey: A Caregiver's Guide to Dementia.", available through Amazon.
+Please visit our Author's page to learn more and find this title.
+(Content modified by K. Ogden, team member Dementia Society of America)

 The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse nor guarantee products, comments, suggestions, links, or other forms of the content contained within blog posts that have been provided to us with permission, or otherwise.
 Dementia Society does not provide medical advice.
 Please consult your doctor. www.DementiaSociety.org